Arctangent

 tangent in the restricted interval

-The result is the graph of the arctangent.
+The reflected curve is the graph of the arctangent function.

 graph of the arctangent